-Texas Board of Professional Engineers
+Texas Board of Professional Engineers and Land Surveyors

-The Texas Board of Professional Engineers (TBPE) is the primary government body that regulates the practice of engineering within the State of Texas.
-The TBPE consists of nine members as follows: six licensed professional engineers and three public members.
+The Texas Board of Professional Engineers and Land Surveyors (TBPELS) is the primary government body that regulates the practice of engineering within the State of Texas.
+The TBPELS consists of nine members as follows: five engineers, one land surveyor and three members who represent the public.
 All nine members are appointed by the Governor (with the advice and consent of the senate) for staggered six-year terms.

-The TBPE's role in the protection of the public is to enforce the Texas Engineering Practice Act.
-Under this law, the TBPE is responsible for reviewing applications, administering examinations, licensing qualified applicants, and regulating the practice of engineering throughout the state.
+The TBPELS's role in the protection of the public is to enforce the Texas Engineering Practice Act.
+Under this law, the TBPELS is responsible for reviewing applications, administering examinations, licensing qualified applicants, and regulating the practice of engineering throughout the state.

-The TBPE has the authority to implement provisions of Title 6, Subtitle A, Chapter 1001 "Engineer" of the Texas Engineering Practice Act and Title 22, Part 6 of the Texas Administrative Code, "Rules Concerning the Practice of Engineering and Professional Engineering Licensure".
+The TBPELS has the authority to implement provisions of Title 6, Subtitle A, Chapter 1001 "Engineer" of the Texas Engineering Practice Act and Title 22, Part 6 of the Texas Administrative Code, "Rules Concerning the Practice of Engineering and Professional Engineering Licensure".